FlorianAuer/Unity_as_a_Library-Xamarin-example/README.md

-# Manual steps necessary to run with Xamarin
+# Manual steps necessary to run with Xamarin iOS
 - Open UnityProject with Unity and export as iOS build
 - Modify build files according to UnityProject/buildiOS_modifications/
+- Follow the Unity step by steps explanations for iOS [iOS](docs/ios.md)

 # Unity as a Library integration example to iOS and Android #